H3B-8800 is first known investigational therapy to target RNA splicing factor mutations, highly prevalent in many hematologic cancers

 Initial data on H3B-8800 expected in 2018 from ongoing Phase 1 clinical trial

 Cambridge, Mass., February 20, 2018 - H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next generation cancer therapies using its data molecular science and precision chemistry product engine, today announced publication of the discovery and preclinical characterization of H3B-8800, its oral, first-in-class modulator of the SF3b spliceosome complex.
 The publication highlights the significant anti-tumor activity of H3B-8800 in several in vivo models, including patient-derived xenografts (PDX) of hematological malignancies with recurrent mutations in RNA splicing factor genes that comprise the spliceosome.
-The H3B-8800 data generated by H3 Biomedicine scientists and collaborators appear in the most recent issue of Nature Medicine and can be accessed online at nature.com/nm.
+The H3B-8800 data generated by H3 Biomedicine scientists and collaborators appear in the most recent issue of Nature Medicine and can be accessed online here.
 (Seiler M. et al, "H3B-8800, a novel oral splicing modulator, induces lethality in spliceosome-mutant cancers").

 RNA splicing is the biological process by which pre-cursor messenger RNA (pre-mRNA) is edited into a mature mRNA.
 Splicing factors are proteins that carry out the editing process which is catalyzed by the core spliceosome complex.
 Mutations in genes encoding for certain of these RNA splicing factors that form the spliceosome are among the most common mutations found in patients with Acute Myeloid Leukemia (AML), Myelodysplastic Syndromes (MDS), Chronic Myelomonocytic Leukemia (CMML) and Chronic Lymphocytic Leukemia (CLL), and occur in subsets of patients with solid tumors.